Baby Registry Checklist!

 My sister basically saved me and imparted all her momma wisdom on what to get and what was a waste.
 Parenting tip on an example of a waste- a baby wipes warmer.
 Why is that?
-Well, when you are not at home and need to change baby’s diaper; they will not have the warmed wipe you have accustomed them to and more than likely not react so well.
+Well, when you are not at home and need to change baby’s diaper; your baby will not have the warmed wipe you have accustomed them to and more than likely not react so well.
 If they only experience regular wipes, it will never be an issue.

 Bouncer or Swing– Now there are a few different kinds of “bouncers or swings” Having a bouncer was a life saver for me.
 I used Bright Starts Playful Pinwheels Bouncer.
 I am also a working mom so, I needed to be able to stick to a schedule and be on time for work.
 This allowed me to put Sofia in here, and take a shower or do a morning pump.
 A small amount of victory for hands-free freedom!
 It vibrates to sooth, has a removable toy arm, and I could carry her from room to room and not strain my back.

 Stroller, Car Seat & Bassinet:

 This depends on what carrying system and car seat you have or want.
 I went with something not traditional.
 With all the car seat options and rules that constantly change.
 I did not want to have to buy another car seat in 6 months (due to forward facing rules) or could foresee having the time to shop for something new.
 Keep it simple!
 I wanted a car seat that would last a couple of years, and that had rear-facing and forward facing capabilities and would grow with her.
 That being said, I did not have the car seat that detached and you carried like most moms.
 I went with Graco Contender 65 Convertible Car Seat, Glacier

 Instead, when it was time to go somewhere, I took my stroller out and just removed my baby.